F-R-Mitchell/Pewlett-Hackard-Analysis/README.md

 ![emp_deptemp_table](https://user-images.githubusercontent.com/87910875/137645679-043dce7f-3694-40da-af65-5a918c2a4e24.png)

   * They're about 1550 employees who are eligable to become mentors each of them also holding senior level positions.

   * Having a large number of employees who can become mentors is great news.
 Creating a mentorship program would help new hires become more acquainted with their new postion whether they've been promoted or are new hires.
+Mentors helping train employees would also help reduce the cost of filling the position due to there being a direct connection between new employee and old rather.

 ## Summary